- Math 323-09 (Spring 2016): Calculus III

-(The course will include an introduction to graph theory and hyperplane arrangements.
-It is helpful but not essential to have seen graph theory.)
+- The course includes an introduction to graph theory and hyperplane arrangements.
+It is helpful but not essential to have seen graph theory.
+It is important to be comfortable

 - Office hours: